junnlikestea/vita/README.md

+# Vita
-# Vita - A tool to find subdomains or domains from passive sources
+A tool to find subdomains or domains from passive sources.

 ### Installation
 I'll have some binaries uploaded for different platforms in the next few days, if you want to go ahead and install